-Wild berries thrive in many different climates.
-They’re packed with nutrients and powerful plant compounds.
-Though wild berries can be tart, they’re quite versatile and can be enjoyed in many ways.
+Wild berries thrive in many climates, and they’re packed with nutrients and powerful plant compounds.
+Though wild berries can be tart, they’re quite versatile and can be enjoyed in a wide variety of ways.

 However, some wild berries contain toxic compounds.
 If eaten in high amounts, they may cause uncomfortable symptoms or even be fatal.

 Here are 10 delicious and safe wild berries you can eat — and 8 poisonous ones to avoid.

 Elderberries are the fruit of various species of the Sambucus plant.

 They thrive in mild to subtropical regions of the Northern Hemisphere.
 The fruit tends to grow in small clusters and is black, bluish-black, or purple.

 Though the berries of most Sambucus varieties are edible, the Sambucus nigra L. ssp. canadensis variety is the most commonly consumed type.